Anna Cavazzini

 Anna Katrin Cavazzini (born 12 December 1982) is a German politician of the Alliance 90/The Greens who has been serving as a Member of the European Parliament since 2019.

 Early life and education

+Cavazzini was born in Schlüchtern.
 Having grown up in Hesse, Cavazzini studied European Studies at the Chemnitz University of Technology.
 She later completed a Master's degree in International Relations at the Free University of Berlin and the Humboldt University of Berlin in 2009.

 Early career

 Following the 2009 European elections, Cavazzini worked as advisor to Ska Keller until 2014.

 Cavazzini moved to the Federal Foreign Office in Berlin in 2014 as a consultant on development financing issues.
 During this time she was seconded to the United Nations in New York for one year and worked as an advisor to the 70th President of the United Nations General Assembly, Mogens Lykketoft, from 2015 until 2016.

 After moving back to Berlin, Cavazzini worked as advisor on trade policy at Campact from 2016 until 2017 and human rights at Brot für die Welt in Berlin from 2017 until 2019.